NAIT-CNT-CMPE2750-1242-A02/CMPE2750_Template/_datasheets/README.md

 # CMPE2750_Template

-Use this template when creating your individual private repos.
+Use this folder to store all relavant datasheets for devices used in your project.